SimTech-Research-Data-Management/porous-media-flow-model/specifications/model.md

   * Type: [PorousMedia](#porousmediaparameters)
   * Description: Description of porous media parameters
 * 3D\_model
-  * Type: STL
+  * Type: bytes
-  * Description: CAD drawing of the used model
+  * Description: CAD drawing of the used model (e.g. stored as a ".stl"-File)

 ### PorousMedia